Charity shops in Canterbury

 What if our charity does not want to accept the offer?

 The charity is free to decline.
-When a valuation is turned down, GoldPaid posts everything back by tracked and insured Royal Mail at no charge.
+When a valuation is turned down, GoldPaid posts everything back by tracked and signed for Royal Mail at no charge.
 Requesting a valuation never commits the shop to a sale.

 How is our charity paid for items it sells?